Henry L. Dawes: Strategist for "Half-Breed" Republicans

-During the presidency of Rutherford B. Hayes (spanning 1877–81), the main beneficiary of the Compromise of 1877 who abandoned military protection of Southern blacks and paved for the rise of Jim Crow, Dawes was a prominent member of congressional "Half-Breeds" within the Republican Party allied with Hayes' support for civil service reform.
+During the presidency of Rutherford B. Hayes (spanning 1877–81), Dawes was a prominent member of congressional "Half-Breeds" within the Republican Party allied with Hayes' support for civil service reform.
 Along with fellow Massachusetts senatorial Half-Breed George F. Hoar and Rep. John Davis Long, he became one of the faction's leading strategists.

 During the 1880 United States presidential election, the agreed strategy planned was to prevent either former president Ulysses S. Grant, the leader of "Stalwarts," nor Blaine faction leader James G. Blaine of Maine, from obtaining the nomination at the Republican National Convention.
 Instead, the Half-Breeds would push to nominate faction member George F. Edmunds, a senator from Vermont.

 However, Sen. Hoar admonished Half-Breed supporters that Republican delegates should not make their preferences clearly visible to others.
 Although the Massachusetts delegation did support Edmunds, the Vermont Half-Breed failed to garner enough support, and the faction ultimately formed an alliance with Blaine supporters in successfully nominating James A. Garfield of Ohio.